-A total of 4240 individual plants of the endangered species Quoya zonalis, have been recorded within the PPE area (Figure 9) in targeted flora and vegetation surveys (ecologia, 2016; Spectrum, 2020; Spectrum, 2021).
-Although, the proposed disturbance footprint is only 1.35% of the total PPE area and is planned to avoid all recorded individuals, there may be inadvertent impacts as a result of the proposed works.
-Therefore, Fortescue has attained an 'Application for Authorisation to Take Flora' (TFL 2223-0114) under Section 40 of the Biodiversity Conservation Act 2016 (BC Act).
+A total of 778 individual plants of the endangered species Quoya zonalis, have been recorded within the PPE area (Figure 9) in targeted flora and vegetation surveys (ecologia, 2016; Spectrum, 2020; Spectrum, 2021; ecologia, 2022\\).
+Although, the proposed disturbance footprint is less than 2% of the total PPE area and is planned to avoid all recorded individuals, there may be inadvertent impacts as a result of the proposed works.
+Therefore, Fortescue will submit an 'Application for Authorisation to Take Flora' under Section 40 of the Biodiversity Conservation Act 2016 (BC Act), to account for any inadvertent impacts to nearby Quoya.